Schedule A (Form 1040): A guide to itemized deductions for US expats

 Standard deduction vs. itemized deductions

-The IRS sets a standard deduction each year, which is a fixed amount you can deduct from your income without providing detailed records.
+The IRS sets a standard deduction each year – a fixed amount you can deduct from your income without providing detailed records.

-If your total eligible expenses exceed the standard deduction, itemizing on Schedule A might save you more money.
+If your total eligible expenses exceed the standard deduction for your filing status, itemizing on Schedule A might save you more money.

-To itemize, you’ll need to gather documentation for qualifying expenses – like medical bills, mortgage interest statements, or charitable donation receipts – and record these amounts in the appropriate sections on Schedule A.
+To itemize, you'll need to gather documentation for qualifying expenses – like medical bills, mortgage interest statements, or charitable donation receipts – and record these amounts in the appropriate sections of Schedule A.

-Each category has specific rules and limits, so it’s crucial to follow IRS guidelines.
+Each category has specific rules and limits, so following IRS guidelines closely matters.
 Once completed, Schedule A is attached to your Form 1040 and submitted with your tax return.

 Who should use Schedule A?